+Eye Splashes Splashes on Oral Skin Exposure, Needlestick or or Nasal Mucosa Sharps Injury • Remove Contacts • Flush vigorously with Immediately flush and wash Immediately flush with cold water for 15 minutes thoroughly with soap and water water, saline or sterile irrigant for 15 minutes

+\And follow any agency policy for injury or exposure

+Student Responsibilities DO NOT WAIT!

+1) 2) NOTIFY GO IMMEDIATELY notify your preceptor and King faculty Non-Hospital: GO immediately to nearest Hospital Emergency Department (obtain name of follow-up contact at that site) Hospital: GO to Employee/Occupational Health or the Emergency Department 3) IDENTIFY IDENTIFY yourself as a King University nursing student who has received a Needlestick/Sharps Injury or BBF Exposure 4) TINIA NICITAT DECDONICIDII ITSI

+4) FINANCIAL RESPONSIBILITY

-Eye Splashes es Splashes on Oral Skin Exposure, Needlestick or or Nasal Mucosa Sharps Injury · · • Immediately flush and wash nediately flush with cold water for 15 minutes thoroughly with soap and water ater, saline or st rigant for 15 min · .
-And i tollow any agei ncy policy to r injury or exposure Stude ent Responsibili ties DO NOT T WAIT!
-1) NOTIFY IMMED NATELY notify your preceptor and Kir ng faculty 2) GO spital: GO immediately to nearest Hos ent (obtain name of follow-up contact a l: GO to Employee/Occupational Heal Departm nent 3) IDENTIFY IDENTI FY yourself as a King University nursit ng student who has received a Needlestick/Sharps Injury or BBF Ex xposure 4) FINANCIAI L RESPONS IBILITY All stude ents in the King University School of N Nursing program are financially responsible for an y emergency treatment provided to the 5) NOTIFY NOTIFY CEmergency center staff of King Unive 1.
-Rapid HIV Test & Labs within 2 hours of exposure 2.
-Baseline Labs: HIV Antibody Hepatitis B Surface Antibody Hepatitis C Antibody • Pregnancy Test (for Women 6) STOP • ou leave the Emergency Department 1.
-Obtain copy of facility Incident Report t from preceptor or • Charge Nurse 2.
-Obtain copy of Lab Results 3.
-Obtain copy of Emergency Department 4.
-Call your King Faculty Clinical Instruction ctor and inform them of the TE : incident. exposure, the undergraduate student should conta students should contact the appropriate clinic 7) FOLLOW r and instructor as soon as possible after " UP ETE the SON Exposure Incident Report nber along with copies of the document UI follow clinical agency policy for document Otha r Important Info onow enniear agency poncy for docum icitation and reporting of inclucin. one la for following recommendations for r follow up by the facility his/her primery as • up with his/her King faculty member. r follow-up by the facility, his/her primary ca - - - and provider connect return to alinical training and • Students whose clinical activities are restricted by their health care provider cannot return to clinical training until documentation of the release to practice is provided to the student's clinical instructor.
+All students in the King University School of Nursing program are financially responsible for any necessary emergency treatment provided to them during clinical practice rotations.

+- 5) NOTIFY Emergency center staff of King University requirements for students - 1.
+Rapid HIV Test & Labs within 2 hours of exposure - 2.
+Baseline Labs: - HIV Antibody - Hepatitis B Surface Antibody Hepatitis C Antibody - Pregnancy Test (for Women - 6) STOP Before you leave the Emergency Department - 1.
+Obtain copy of facility Incident Report from preceptor or Charge Nurse\ - 2.
+Obtain copy of Lab Results\ - 3.
+Obtain copy of Emergency Department's Discharge paperwork\ - 4.
+Call your King Faculty Clinical Instructor and inform them of the incident.

+If instructor is not available within one hour of exposure, the undergraduate student should contact King University nursing office and graduate students should contact the appropriate clinical preceptor and instructor as soon as possible after the incident.

+7) FOLLOW UP COMPLETE the SON Exposure Incident Report and submit to your King faculty member along with copies of the documents indicated with the \ above.
+Follow clinical agency policy for documentation and reporting of incident.

+Other Important Information

-documentation of the release to practice is provided to the student's clinical instructor.
+- The student is responsible for following recommendations for follow-up by the facility, his/her primary care provider and for following up with his/her King faculty member. - Students whose clinical activities are restricted by their health care provider cannot return to clinical training until documentation of the release to practice is provided to the student's clinical instructor.